-3.5 Material for walling should utilise the colour of brick which harmonises with existing buildings close by, being generally red/orange in colour.
+3.6 Material for walling should utilise the colour of brick which harmonises with existing buildings close by, being generally red/orange in colour.
 Bricks can be laid using Flemish Bond where headers (shorter face of brick) alternate with stretchers (longer face of brick) as shown in the photo below left or English Bond pattern with alternating courses of headers and stretchers (see photo below right) as these are common.
 Brickwork often includes detailing such as string courses and cogging around the eaves.
 Stone cills and brick wedge lintels can be used for window openings.

-- 3.6 Roofs should use natural materials such as pantiles, clay tiles or slate, while concrete roof tiles are out of place and visually intrusive and they should be avoided.
-New developments should also respect traditional eaves details and in many parts of the proposed Conservation Area these typically have a brick dentil course rather than soffits and fascia.
+- 3.7 Roofs should use natural materials such as pantiles, clay tiles or slate, while concrete roof tiles are out of place and visually intrusive and they should be avoided.
+New developments should also respect traditional eaves details and in many parts of the Conservation Area these typically have a brick dentil course rather than soffits and fascia.
 New buildings may include gable end brick ridge stacks, or have stone or brick chimneys within the house passing through the ridge or avoiding the ridge.
-Renovations and alterations to old buildings should seek to retain existing chimneys. - 3.6 Dormer windows should be in proportion in their size to the scale of the roof they are intended for and not dominate the roof elevation.
-Roof lights should be 'conservation style' in design, materials and size and should be fitted flush with the plane of the roof. - 3.7 Windows and doors also make a very important contribution to the character and appearance of traditional detailing within the proposed Conservation Area and there is a broad range of window and door types throughout the area.
-To maintain the character of the proposed Conservation Area the window frames should be made of timber and on traditionally designed non-designated heritage assets they can be designed with slim double glazing.
-Such windows can more closely copy original styles and finer mouldings than UPVC for example which offers flat wide framing and will respect the traditional character and appearance of the proposed Conservation Area to a greater degree.
-Fenestration should reflect the proportions of windows in the more historic buildings, with a regular arrangement of windows and doors may require Listed Building Consent and it is advised to consult the Borough Council Planning Department for advice before undertaking the work. - 3.8 Original windows and doors should be repaired or replaced like for like where beyond repair in order to keep the integrity of the original design and to preserve the character and proportions of the host property.
-The overall survival rate of original windows and doors has been poor and a substantial number of properties have fitted replacement UPVC windows and doors which greatly detract from the appearance and character of a Conservation Area.
-The use of UPVC nearly always leads to unsuitably detailed windows and doors and should generally be avoided in the proposed Conservation Area.
+Renovations and alterations to old buildings should seek to retain existing chimneys. - 3.8 Dormer windows should be in proportion in their size to the scale of the roof they are intended for and not dominate the roof elevation.
+Roof lights should be 'conservation style' in design, materials and size and should be fitted flush with the plane of the roof. - 3.9 Windows and doors also make a very important contribution to the character and appearance of traditional detailing within the Conservation Area and there is a broad range of window and door types throughout the area.
+Planning permission may not be required to replace windows and doors on a single dwelling house.
+However, they should have a similar visual appearance to those in the existing house, for example in terms of their overall shape, colour and size of the frames.
+To maintain the character of the Conservation Area the window frames should be made of timber and on traditionally designed non-designated heritage assets they can be designed with slim double glazing.
+Such windows can more closely copy original styles and finer mouldings than UPVC for example which offers flat wide framing and will respect the traditional character and appearance of the Conservation Area to a greater degree.
+If UPVC windows are to be used, then every effort will need to be made by the homeowners to specify a heritage style that visually looks similar to timber windows, to reflect the character of the area.
+Fenestration should reflect the proportions of windows in the more historic buildings, with a regular arrangement of windows on the principal elevation and timber paneled doors.
+In listed buildings new windows and doors may require Listed Building Consent and it is advised to consult the Borough Council Planning Department for advice before undertaking the work. - 3.10 Original windows and doors should be repaired or replaced like for like where beyond repair in order to keep the integrity of the original design and to preserve the character and proportions of the host property.
+The overall survival rate of original windows and doors has been poor, and a substantial number of properties have fitted replacement UPVC windows and doors which greatly detract from the appearance and character of a Conservation Area.
+The use of UPVC nearly always leads to unsuitably detailed windows and doors and should generally be avoided in the Conservation Area.